ruro122020/flask-postgresql-template-local/README.md

 Assuming postgresql is installed and ready to use, to start working on project:

 1. Start postgresql server in one ubuntu terminal
+Note: postgresql is a database server seperate from the flask application server.
+When starting the database locally, you can start it from any root user in the ubuntu terminal.
+It doesn't need to be at the root of the projects directory but that is okay too.

 ```
 sudo service postgresql start